-We have audited the financial statements of CaNickel Mining Limited (the "Company"), which comprise:

-- the statements of financial position as at December 31, 2023 and 2022; - the statements of loss and comprehensive loss for the years then ended; - the statements of changes in shareholders' deficiency for the years then ended; - the statements of cash flows for the years then ended; and - the notes to the financial statements, including a summary of material accounting policy information
+We have audited the financial statements of CaNickel Mining Limited (the "Company"), which comprise the statement of financial position as at December 31, 2024, and the statement of income (loss) and comprehensive income (loss), statement of changes in shareholders' deficiency and statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2023 and 2022, and its financial performance and cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2024, and its financial performance and its cash flows for the year then ended in accordance with IFRS Accounting Standards.